okylitski/Portfolio/README.md

 # Description
 -simple website create with inline-blocks.<br>
--the site has simple anchor links.<br>
+-the site has simple anchors links.<br>
 -switch tabs create on radio inputs.<br>
 In order to get the site for review, editing or testing, clone project:
 ```